cultuurnet/apidocs/projects/authentication/docs/requesting-credentials.md

 ## museumPASSmusées

-Access to the [museumPASSmusées Partner API](https://docs.publiq.be/docs/museumpassmusees) is only provided to very specific partners at the moment as the functionality is very specific to museum visits.
+Access to the [museumPASSmusées Partner API](https://docs.publiq.be/docs/museumpassmusees) is only provided to very specific partners for now as the primary use case at the moment is registering museum visits via a card reader.
 To request your credentials, please contact support@museumpassmusees.be.